 History, Development and Identity of The Practice

-The practice first opened its doors on 1st June 1984 as a single handed-practice with a list size of just under 3,200.
-It has developed and continued to grow and is currently responsible for the health care of just under 3000 patients and is accountable to Hardwick Clinical Commissioning Group.
+The practice first opened its doors on 1st June 1984.
+It has developed and continued to grow and is currently responsible for the health care of just over 3,400 patients and is accountable to Hardwick Clinical Commissioning Group.
 The practice is a PMS practice and prides itself in being at the forefront of service development and delivery.

 There are currently three practices in Bolsover serving an estimated population of 16000.